Top Rated Dallas Product Liability Lawyers

 What does it mean if a product has a design defect?

-A design defect can be established if there is an error in the way the product was designed as opposed to how it was manufactured, i.e. an inherent flaw in the product.
+A design defect can be established if there is an error in the way it was designed as opposed to how it was manufactured, i.e. an inherent flaw in the product.

 What must be established to prove a product has a design defect?